She'd heard the word from Theodore Rhodes first.

 A familiar voice resounded within her being.
 She smiled.

 "You too, Joe."

-"I know what your name is.
-You Guardian Angels have the gosh darn stuffiest names."
+"I know, I know.
+Gosh, you Guardian Angels have the stuffiest names."

 'Joe' shrugged.
 "Too true.
-But hey, if you're lucky, you'll be getting your own 'gosh darn stuffy' name soon.
-You know, if the Guardian Council is smart enough to pass you."
+But hey, if you're lucky, you'll be getting your own stuffy name soon—if the Guardian Council is smart enough to pass you."